heroku-reference-apps/employee-directory-gpt-action/README.md

-# OpenAI ChatGPT Plugin: Employee Directory Lookup
+# Employee Directory Lookup - ChatGPT Plugin

 This is a Node.js Express API server meant to function as an OpenAI ChatGPT Plugin.
 It simulates an employee directory querying service.
 It is meant to be deployed on Heroku.